andrew/ultimate-awesome/README.md

 - [awesome-deep-learning](https://github.com/awesomelistsio/awesome-deep-learning) - A curated list of awesome frameworks, libraries, tools, tutorials, research papers, and resources for deep learning.
 This list covers neural networks, model optimization, NLP, computer vision, and other deep learning applications.
 - [awesome-ffmpeg](https://github.com/awesomelistsio/awesome-ffmpeg) - A curated list of awesome tools, libraries, guides, and resources for FFmpeg, a complete, cross-platform solution to record, convert, and stream audio and video.
 - [awesome-machine-learning](https://github.com/awesomelistsio/awesome-machine-learning) - A curated list of awesome frameworks, libraries, tools, tutorials, datasets, and research papers in machine learning.
 This list covers a wide array of topics, from foundational algorithms to modern techniques in supervised, unsupervised, and reinforcement learning.
+- [awesome-npm](https://github.com/awesomelistsio/awesome-npm) - A curated list of awesome npm resources, tips, and best practices.
+- [awesome-scala](https://github.com/awesomelistsio/awesome-scala) - A curated list of awesome resources and tips for Scala development.
+- [awesome-seo](https://github.com/awesomelistsio/awesome-seo) - A curated list of awesome SEO resources and tips to help you improve your website's search engine optimization.
 - [awesome-swift](https://github.com/awesomelistsio/awesome-swift) - A curated list of awesome Swift frameworks, libraries, and resources.
 - [awesome-oauth-sec](https://github.com/b1narygl1tch/awesome-oauth-sec) - Awesome OAuth security: OAuth2.0 and OpenID from an information security perspective.
 - [awesome-akash-web-list](https://github.com/balvinder294/awesome-akash-web-list) - A Curated List of Akash.net related websites, tools, and stuff .